When people see “Communicative Games” on the 1-Day Domestic Immersion schedule, they might think:

 Why This Is Part of the 1-Day Immersion

-The communicative games push you to maintain that mode under fun pressure—the kind that makes learning stick.
+The games push you to maintain that mode under fun pressure—the kind that makes learning stick.

 Ready to experience it?